Main | Download | FAQ | Documentation

 Q: How does MuteTab work around not being able to tell when audio sources make sound or if they ever do?

 A: Instead of showing audio sources, MuteTab shows possible audio sources.
-This means that tabs that use the MuteTab icon (
+This means that tabs that show up in the extension popup only _might_ play sound and only _might_ be

 playing sound at the moment.
 As a result, the list will include false positives (i.e. tabs are listed because they might make sound yet they do not).
 The number of false positives can be reduced by running AdBlock or AdBlock Plus to strip out ads.